johannschopplich/nuxt-api-party/docs/guide/openapi-types.md

 # OpenAPI Types

-If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, Nuxt API Party can use it to generate types for you.
+If your API has an [OpenAPI](https://swagger.io/resources/open-api/) schema, `nuxt-api-party` can use it to generate types for you.
 These include path names, supported HTTP methods, request body, response body, query parameters, and headers.

 Usage of this feature requires [`openapi-typescript`](https://www.npmjs.com/package/openapi-typescript) to be installed.
 This library generates TypeScript definitions from your OpenAPI schema file.

 Install it before proceeding:

 ::: code-group
 ```bash [pnpm]
 pnpm add -D openapi-typescript
 ```
 ```bash [yarn]
 yarn add -D openapi-typescript
 ```
 ```bash [npm]
 npm install -D openapi-typescript
 ```
 :::

 ## Schema Generation